EvanEdwards/shellscript/README.md

 # shellscript

-Basic framework for a bash script
+This provides a basic framework for a bash script, with argument parsing and various other handling of the commandline.
+It also provides a few useful functions for the script.